jhmcstanton/jhmcstanton.github.io/posts/blog/2020-11-16-diving-into-new-topics.markdown

 Writing a melody a day isn't a particularly useful habit, at least for non-musicians.
-It was helpful for feeling out how different scales and modes feel and sound like, learning how to read and write music with western musical notation, and applying common music writing rules.
+It was helpful for feeling out how different scales and modes feel and sound like, learning how to read and write music with staff notation, and applying common music writing rules.
 This idea works for other topics, like learning a new programming language or paradigm.
 It won't make an expert out of anyone, but can be a useful learning experience.